programmatoroSeduto/git-handbook/README.md

 # git-handbook
-A short, practical, simple Handbook for Git and GitHub
+A short, practical, simple Handbook for Git and GitHub; for me, a playground.

 # Features to explore